 Publication of clinical results by us can have a significant influence on whether the Genio system is used by physicians.
-We intend to continue investing in clinical studies to demonstrate the safety and efficacy of the Genio system.
+We intend to continue investing in clinical studies on the Genio system.
 We are initially targeting markets in Europe, Australia and New Zealand where we have identified a country-specific reimbursement pathway or execution strategy.
 We obtained reimbursement coverage and began marketing in Germany in 2020 and recently obtained reimbursement coverage in Spain and Switzerland, where we expect to begin marketing in 2021.